Baskina/Longest-Sequence-Of-Ones-In-The-Matrix--unitTest/README.md

 # Longest-Sequence-Of-Ones-In-The-Matrix--unitTest
 unitTest and parse

+Found the longest sequence of ones either rows or columns at the given binary matrix.
-example of BDD test and parse of string
+Used BDD test and parsing of string.